Enough Cryin: Music video

-The music video for "Enough Cryin" was directed by Hype Williams and shot in Long Beach, California in March 2006.
-Inspired by true events, Blige explained in an interview with MTV News that "the clip is [about] something that happened a long time ago, and it was a very embarrassing moment when I thought I was getting married.
+Blige reunited with Hype Williams, director of her visuals for "Be Happy" (1994) and "Everything" (1997), to film a music video for "Enough Cryin."
+It was largely shot in Long Beach, California in March 2006, Inspired by true events, Blige explained during filmming that the clip was about "something that happened a long time ago, and it was a very embarrassing moment when I thought I was getting married.
 I was engaged to K-Ci, and I actually went on a talk show overseas and that person had just done that talk show about a week before me.
 I was telling the interviewer that I was getting married, and the week before he was saying that it was a rumor.
 He wasn't marrying me."

+Blige approached rapper 50 Cent to appear in the clip after the pair had collaborated on the song "It's Alright" from rap group Mobb Deep's 2006 studio album Blood Money.
+He portrays Curtis "C.J."
+Jackson, an "aggressive" R&B singer who loses his cool after he is questioned by an interviewer.
 In the video, after she leaves the interview, Blige is "kind of upset, but I'm still kind of going through my photo shoot [...]
 It ends up being one of the most amazing photo shoots because of all of the anger and depression and the fact that I choose to just move on with my life and be a superstar."
-Blige approached rapper 50 Cent to appear in the video who portrays Curtis Jackson, an R&B singer.
+In an interview with MTV News, Blige further remarked: "It's real comical."